frankvdh/Meerkat/README.md

 Project Status & Functionality
 ------------------------------
 This is very much in the pre-release state.
 Currently it does
-* Connect to a PingUSB device via WiFi (I believe that it *should* work with other devices e.g. ForeFlight Sentry https://www.foreflight.com/support/sentry/ or Stratux but I haven't tested with anything other than my Ping-USB)
+* Connect to a PingUSB device via WiFi (I believe that it *should* also work with other devices e.g. ForeFlight Sentry https://www.foreflight.com/support/sentry/ or Stratux but I haven't tested with anything other than my Ping-USB)
 * Receive GDL90 messages from the device, including Traffic and Ownship messages
 * Parse those messages
 * Read Settings from /data/data/com.meerkat/shared_prefs/com.meerkat_preferences.xml